Introduction

 Examples:

-- She takes charge of class.
+- She takes charge of the class.

 - He takes charge of repairs.